CiscoDevNet/multicloud-integrations/Multicloud Network Policy/limitations.md

 * All of the network policy solutions are only able to use state from the local cluster to translate name based references to the layer 3 addresses.
 The rules that are installed in the dataplane are always IP CIDR based.
-(JAJ a footnote for Cilium's DNS approach?).
 Therefore matches based on pod name, labels or namespaces won't find IP CIDRs from any remote clouds.

 * In Kubernetes, pods may be very dynamic and come and go on relatively short time scales.
 The pod IPs will change during this churn.
 Therefore it is impractical without special